OnePointGlobal/OnePoint-API-Documentation-V2/docs/Account.md

 ```
 { "SessionId": "ABCCDEFG" }
 ```
-The `SessionId` must be used in subsquent calls by placing it in the header a value with the name `SessionId`.
+The `SessionId` must be used in subsequent calls by placing it in the header a value with the name `SessionId`.
 ### HTTP Statuses

 Status | Description